ahmedtarek26/Gene_Expression_Clustering/README.md

 # Bayesian Clustering of Cancer Gene Expressions

 This repository contains the code and documentation for a course project exploring unsupervised clustering of gene expression profiles using probabilistic models.
-The goal is to identify tumour subtypes or hidden structure in high-dimensional transcriptomic data using Hidden Markov Models (HMMs) with the Expectation–Maximisation (EM) algorithm for parameter estimation.
+The goal is to identify tumour subtypes or hidden structure in high‑dimensional transcriptomic data using Gaussian mixture models (GMMs) and principled model selection.

 ## Overview

-- **Hidden Markov Models (HMMs)**:
-I implement the EM algorithm to fit HMMs to normalized gene expression data.
-The **E-step** computes the expected values of latent states (soft state assignments) given the current parameters.
-The **M-step** updates the transition probabilities, emission parameters (means and covariances), and initial state probabilities to maximize the expected complete-data log-likelihood.
-This iterative process increases the likelihood until convergence.
+- **Gaussian Mixture Model (GMM)**: We implement the Expectation–Maximisation (EM) algorithm to fit a GMM to normalised expression data.
+The E‑step computes responsibilities (soft cluster assignments) and the M‑step updates mixture weights, means and covariances.
+The procedure monotonically increases the likelihood and terminates at convergence.

 - **Model Selection**: Choosing the number of clusters \(K\) is critical.
 We follow a Bayesian approach, computing the Bayesian Information Criterion (BIC) for different values of \(K\) and selecting the model with the highest evidence.
 The `model_select` module sweeps over a range of cluster numbers and reports the best model according to BIC.